 What is kidney cancer?

-Kidney cancer is also called renal carcinoma.
-In order to understand kidney cancer, it helps to know how the normal kidneys look and work.
+Kidney cancer is a cancer that starts in the kidneys.
+To understand kidney cancer, it helps to know about the normal kidneys and what they do.

 About the kidneys